ragvendra3898/Retrieve_country_data/README.md

 # Step2
 After downloading miniconda create an virtual environment which is dedicated to your project so that your existing environment remain unchanged.
+First Cloned this repository into your local or you can simply download all files from this repository into your separated local drive folder.

-First change the directory to the project directory where you have cloned this repository Use the following command to create a virtual environment named as "project_env" with the python version 3.11 conda create --name project_env python==3.11
+After that open your command prompt and change the directory to that folder where you cloned this repository.

+Use the following command to create a virtual environment named as "project_env" with the python version 3.11 conda create --name project_env python==3.11